Wjmoore32001/EzyReadComics/docs/development-log.md

 ### 2026-07-12

+- Completed the current dark UI revamp across the main user-facing pages:
+  - Home
+  - Browse
+  - My Comics
+  - Run details
+  - Issue details
+  - Collected-volume details
+  - Account
+  - Login
+  - Signup
+- Updated the shared page style around:
+  - Dark page shell
+  - Hero sections
+  - Blue section headings
+  - Rounded panels
+  - Dark data tables
+  - Consistent clickable row/link treatment
+  - Mobile-friendlier table columns
+- Updated Browse display:
+  - Runs now display as `Title (Year)` instead of using a separate year column.
+  - Browse columns were reduced for a cleaner mobile layout.
+  - Browse run rows show status beside publisher.
+  - Browse section headers use the shared blue heading style.
+  - Browse issue and run link colors now match My Comics.
+- Updated account pages:
+  - Login and signup now use the shared dark page shell and panel style.
+  - Account now uses the shared dark page shell and account summary cards.
+  - Change username and change password forms are collapsed by default.
+  - Username and password forms reopen automatically when that form has validation errors.
+- Revamped the run follow popup system:
+  - Run follow now happens through the existing modal instead of browser OK/Cancel prompts.
+  - The modal lets the user choose the run status.
+  - The modal can optionally follow all issues in the run.
+  - If following all issues, the modal can apply one issue status to every issue.
+  - If individual issue status mode is enabled, the modal shows one status selector per issue in the run.
+  - Canceling the modal saves nothing.
+  - Saving the modal adds the run and selected issue statuses to My Comics together.
+- Added run-follow option loading:
+  - Added a run follow options endpoint for loading the run's issues into the modal.
+  - Added backend handling for single shared issue status during run follow.
+  - Added backend handling for individual per-issue statuses during run follow.
 - Expanded logged-in tracking behavior across Browse, Run Details, and My Comics:
   - Browse follow actions now open a status picker instead of silently defaulting to Planned.
   - Browse tracking actions update the displayed row without a full page refresh.